You may not control all the events that happen to you, but you can decide not to be reduced by them.

 Have you ever been in a group but feel like you don’t really belong?
 Or that you are on the outside looking in?
 Or that you just don’t fit in?

 Those are the feelings that came up after trying to talk with someone at the party who puts off this vibe that she doesn’t want to talk to me.
-This wasn’t the first time I’ve tried talking with her and I leave the conversation feeling the same way every time – she just has no interest in getting to know me.
+This wasn’t the first time I’ve tried talking with her and I leave the conversation feeling the same way every time.

 My old self may have obsessed about this experience with thoughts like, What is wrong with me?
 Why doesn’t she like me?